Have you enjoyed extremely juicy ribs yet?

-Marinating involves soaking foods in your preferred seasoning, or the chef’s secret seasoning, before cooking it.
+Marinating process involves soaking foods in your preferred seasoning, or the chef’s secret seasoning before cooking them.
+The process enhances the flavor of foods and tenderizes our meats.

 This article will discuss the different kinds of marinade, which is the liquid seasoning where the meat is soaked.